stolostron/cert-policy-controller/README.md

     export WATCH_NAMESPACE=<namespace>
     make run
     ```
-    (`WATCH_NAMESPACE` can be any namespace on the cluster that you want to monitor for policies)
+    (`WATCH_NAMESPACE` can be any namespace on the cluster that you want the controller to monitor for policies.)

 ### Steps for deployment